Senegal's Diatta, Badji and Nigeria's Dennis challenge for Club Brugge Player of the Month award | Goal.com

 18-year-old Badji who joined the Blue-Black this year, has started his European career on a promising note with the two goals scored in four Belgian top-flight matches.

-Since the start of the 2020-21 campaign in August, Club Brugge have lost two games and won two.
+Since the start of the 2020-21 campaign in August, Club Brugge have lost two and won two of their four league games.
 They are placed fifth in the First Belgian First Division A table with six points behind leaders Sporting Charleroi.

 After the international break, they host Waasland-Beveren for their next league fixture on September 12.